Co-written by Talia Cecchele and Stefanie Valakas

 Folic acid is a key nutrient in reducing the chance of neural tube defects such as spina bifida.
 It is recommended that all women supplement with folic acid and iodine at least 1-3 months before conceiving to boost stores before pregnancy.
 If you are weight restoring with the goal of getting your period back and falling pregnant, it might be worth taking a pregnancy supplement during this process just in case.
 You can read more about how to choose a prenatal vitamin here.

 Other micronutrients Depending on your dieting history, current intake and physical health status, there may be other vitamins and minerals that are deficient or at risk of being deficient which are needed for preconception and pregnancy.
-You might need a nutritional supplement if you are unable to eat enough food or a achieve dietary variety.
+You might need a nutritional supplement if you follow a vegan diet, are unable to eat enough food or a achieve dietary variety.
 Please speak to your GP and/or Dietitian for further advice.

 Remember, just because you don’t have a period, doesn’t mean you have zero chance of conceiving - please use appropriate contraception if you intend to avoid pregnancy